DianaNites/nupe/docs/design.md

 ## Code Layout / Organization

-Our design uses roughly 3 "layers" for describing the [PE Format][pe_ref], each building on the last.
+Our design uses roughly 3 conceptual "layers" for describing the [PE Format][pe_ref], each building on the last.

 ### Raw Layer